Bridge Counselling Norfolk

-I have a private practice and also counsel in schools and for an EAP.
+I have a private practice and also counsel in schools.
 I was a Senior Associate Counsellor at a College of Further Education in London and have also worked with children in schools with Place2Be, a service for young people, Big C Cancer Charity, 4Cs in Norfolk and a post-natal depression service.
 My experience covers anxiety, relationship difficulties, bereavement, depression and postnatal depression, stress including work related stress, abuse, domestic abuse, phobias, OCD, self-esteem, spirituality, transcultural counselling, anger, panic disorder and eating disorders.
 I have an enhanced DBS.

 I counsel young people who may want to make sense of life, identity, growing up and want to talk about their relationships, family issues, experiences, self-esteem, anxiety, stress, education issues to name but a few.
 I have worked with children for example who have been bereaved, are anxious, when families have split up, who find school difficult, have been bullied or have insecure attachments.

-I have also worked with a number of young people who have Asperger’s who have used counselling to help them make sense of their world and relationships and to manage stress.
+I have also worked with a number of young people who are on the autistic spectrum who have used counselling to help them make sense of their world and relationships and to manage stress.

 Prior to training as a counsellor I worked in local government and was also a trained mentor and worked with students in secondary schools.